 9. Third party risk assessment of Modern Slavery Framework We expect our suppliers to develop and implement appropriate internal business processes to ensure compliance with the SGPs.
 Together with TCCC, we routinely verify and assess suppliers' compliance with our SGPs by using independent third parties.
 As part of the Coca-Cola system, we have relied on independent audits commissioned by TCCC to monitor supplier compliance with our SGPs.
 These audits include checks to ensure suppliers are not using child labour, forced labour, or any form of modern slavery.
 To date, the audits have covered over 99% of our suppliers of ingredients and primary packaging.
 These audits generally include confidential interviews with employees and on-site contract workers.
 TCCC guidelines require auditors to select employees from different production lines and duties within the facility, including those of different genders, ethnic or religious backgrounds, employees who are pregnant, union representatives if available, and contingent workers.
 For more information on the audit guidelines of TCCC, please see its Human Rights Report.
 TCCC is a member of the AIM-PROGRESS forum, a global forum promoting responsible sourcing practices and the harmonisation of supplier audits as a way of reducing duplication and costs for suppliers.
-The SGPs have been benchmarked against other members' protocols and are recognised by AIM-PROGRESS members through a framework called Mutual Recognition.
-If a supplier fails to uphold any aspect of the SGP requirements the supplier is expected to implement corrective actions.
-TCCC reserves the right to conduct unannounced audits at their discretion and to terminate an agreement with any supplier that cannot demonstrate that it is upholding the SGP requirements.
-In 2021, on behalf of CCEP, TCCC conducted SGP audits of 297 sites of different suppliers of CCEP in Europe and 13 sites in API.
-279 sites have been fully compliant with the SGP requirements in Europe and 10 are fully compliant in API.
-In respect of those supplier sites which have not fully met the expectations, CCEP is working with the supplier to agree an action plan and follow up audits will be arranged.
-10. Reporting and review by the Compliance and Risk Committee of the ELT and the Audit Committee of the Board CCEP Enterprise Risk Management owns the responsibility for CCEP's risk management framework including the risk taxonomy for Enterprise Risks.
-Human Rights is included in the Enterprise Risk "People and Wellbeing".
-The risks are shared and reviewed regularly by the Compliance and Risk Committee of the Executive Leadership Team and annually with our Board of Director.
-FUTURE FOCUSED We commit to continually improving our identification and management of human rights and modern slavery risk across all our operations and to evaluate risk by spend and category and continue to deep dive into higher risk supply throughout our supply chain.
+The SGPs have been benchmarked against other members' FUTURE FOCUSED We commit to continually improving our identification and management of human rights and modern slavery risk across all our operations and to evaluate risk by spend and category and continue to deep dive into higher risk supply throughout our supply chain.
 We will use the experiences from Coca-Cola European Partners and Coca-Cola Amatil to drive our actions, as Coca-Cola Europacific Partners, on human rights and modern slavery in a holistic way.
-To deliver a holistic strategy and approach this will require an: - understanding of the different situations across the countries we are operating in; and - · identification of best practices.
+To deliver a holistic strategy and approach this will require an: - understanding of the different situations across the countries we are operating in; and - identification of best practices.